josherrickson/stata2/stata_markdown/05-regression.md

 average predicted mileage of all cars.
 The t-test here is useless - it's only testing that the average mileage of the cars in each group is not 0!

 The second `margins` call adds the `pwcompare(pv)` option, which performs pairwise test between each pair of `rep78` levels.
 This is similar to a post-hoc test from ANOVA if you are familiar with it.
-The only statistical significance we find is 5 vs 3 and 5 vs 4 (both marginally significant), suggesting very weak evidence that 5 is different from 3 and 4, and further study may be required.
+The only statistical significance we find is 5 vs 3 and 5 vs 4, suggesting that 5 is dissimilar from 3 and 4.
+(Confusingly, 3 and 4 are not dissimilar from 1 or 2, but 5 is similar to 1 and 2!
+These sort of things can happen; its best to focus only on the comparisons that are of theoretical interest.)

 By default, using `i.` makes the first level (lowest numerical value) as the reference category.
 You can adjust this by using `ib#.` instead, such as:

 ~~~~
 <<dd_do>>
-regress mpg weight displacement ib3.rep78
+regress mpg headroom gear_ratio ib3.rep78
 <</dd_do>>
 ~~~~